Benwagrez/AWS-Bootcamp/Networking/README.md

 Welcome to the Networking lab.

 ### Business Case
-West Monroe needs to spin up three Virtual Private Clouds (VPCs) for increased isolation and regulatory concerns.
+A company needs to spin up three Virtual Private Clouds (VPCs) for increased isolation and regulatory concerns.
 Two of those VPCs will need a VPC peering connection between them, allowing duplex traffic flow.
 In addition, they would like a Transit Gateway (TGW) to serve as a central hub for the VPCs.

 ### Object Creation Overview